• Home

 “We’ve never seen the financial market and the physical market disconnect for so long,” she added.
 “Ultimately they have to coincide.”

-Cahill also expressed puzzlement headline oil prices haven’t shot up even higher yet, adding they don’t tell the full story of stress in energy markets.
+Cahill also expressed puzzlement that headline oil prices haven’t shot up even higher yet, adding that they don’t tell the full story of stress in energy markets.
 But that’s going to change in the coming month, he told DW News on Friday.

 “We’ve essentially burned through all the buffers and the short-term emergency measures that are available,” Cahill explained.
-“And as long as we have 10 million barrels a day plus of oil that is disrupted through the Strait of Hormuz, the toll on energy prices is expected to grow.”
+“And as long as we have 10 million barrels a day–plus of oil that is disrupted through the Strait of Hormuz, the toll on energy prices is expected to grow.”

 The Fortune 500 Innovation Forum will convene Fortune 500 executives, U.S. policy officials, top founders, and thought leaders to help define what’s next for the American economy, Nov.
 16-17 in Detroit.
 Apply here.